mikias-tulu/Go-News-Scraper/README.md

-# GoNewsScraper
+# GoProductReviewScraper

-GoNewsScraper is a web scraping project in GoLang that fetches and stores news articles from a popular news website.
-Users can specify a category or topic of interest to retrieve the latest news articles related to their preferences.
+GoProductReviewScraper is a web scraping project in GoLang that fetches and stores product reviews from popular e-commerce websites.
+Users can specify a product category or keyword to retrieve the latest reviews related to their interests.
 The extracted data is stored in a structured format for further analysis or presentation.

 ## Features

-- Web Scraping: Extract news articles using GoLang's HTTP client and HTML parsing libraries.
+- Web Scraping: Extract product reviews using GoLang's HTTP client and HTML parsing libraries.
-- User Input: Select a news category or enter custom keywords to fetch relevant articles.
+- User Input: Select a product category or enter custom keywords to fetch relevant reviews.
 - Error Handling: Gracefully handle connectivity issues and invalid user input.
-- Data Storage: Store extracted news data in a structured format (JSON/CSV).
+- Data Storage: Store extracted review data in a structured format (JSON/CSV).
 - Caching: Reduce requests to the website by implementing a caching mechanism.
-- Pagination Handling: Fetch articles from multiple pages with pagination support.
+- Pagination Handling: Fetch reviews from multiple pages with pagination support.
 - Asynchronous Scraping: Improve performance using asynchronous web scraping.
 - Respectful Scraping: Comply with the website's terms of service and scraping policies.

 ## Usage

- 1. Clone the repository:  ``` git clone https://github.com/your-username/GoNewsScraper.git ```
+1. Clone the repository: ``` git clone https://github.com/your-username/GoProductReviewScraper.git ```
- 2. Navigate to the project directory: ``` cd GoNewsScraper ```
+ 2. Navigate to the project directory: ``` cd GoProductReviewScraper ```
  3. Install dependencies.
  4. Run the application: ``` go run main.go```
  5. Follow the on-screen prompts to specify the category or topic for news articles.